andyrichardson/tipple/docs/Hooks.md

 ##### fetchOptions

 The [fetch 'init' argument](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for the request.
-This can override globally configured options such as headers.
+This can override globally configured options.

 ### Response